Python Lecture Part 1 - Python's Philosophy and Design Principles

 result = data.groupby('category').mean()

-# 10% of cases: When you really need performance
+# 10% of cases: when you really need performance

 import numpy as np